javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-code-editors/article.md

 ## My favorites

-The personal preference as the author is to have both an IDE for projects and a lightweight editor for quick and easy file editing.
+The personal preference of the author is to have both an IDE for projects and a lightweight editor for quick and easy file editing.

 I'm using: